USB Video Bridge

 USB 2.0 Support

-Core 110f / Core 110c
+Core 110f /Core 110c

 When set to Enabled, the USB Video Bridge allows video formats compatible with USB 2.0 and 3.0 connections.
 When set to Disabled, the USB Video Bridge only allows USB 3.0 connections.
 To force support for USB 3.0 and HD formats exclusively, set this property to Disabled and set the Video Formats property to HD YUY2 Formats.
 The default is Enabled.
+Video Bridging on the Core 110c is not supported after version 9.5.

 TSC-70-G3 / TSC-101-G3